A credit card refund happens when the purchase amount of a return is credited back to your account.

 How does a credit card return affect your credit?

 Your credit utilization ratio is the amount of your credit you’re using compared to how much is available to you on your credit line.
-Your credit utilization ratio is a key factor in determining your credit score, and the lower you can keep your credit card usage, the better.
+Your credit utilization is a key factor in determining your credit score, and the lower you can keep your credit card usage, the better.

 Does a credit card refund go toward your required payment?